algorithmica-org/algorithmica/content/english/hpc/complexity/hardware.md

 - ability to scale the production;
 - much lower material and power usage, translating to much lower cost per unit.

-Apart from these immediate benefits, photolithography enabled a clear path to improve performance further: you can just make lenses stronger, which in turn will create identically smaller devices with relatively little effort.
+Apart from these immediate benefits, photolithography enabled a clear path to improve performance further: you can just make lenses stronger, which in turn would create smaller, but functionally identical devices with relatively little effort.

 ### Dennard Scaling

 Consider what happens when we scale a microchip down.
-A smaller, but nearly identical circuit requires proportionally less materials, and smaller transistors take less time to switch (along with all other physical processes in the chip), allowing reducing the voltage and increasing the clock rate.
+A smaller circuit requires proportionally fewer materials, and smaller transistors take less time to switch (along with all other physical processes in the chip), allowing reducing the voltage and increasing the clock rate.

 A more detailed observation, known as the *Dennard scaling*, states that reducing transistor dimensions by 30%